lyonel2017/Frama-C-MPI-V/README.md

 This is the *MPI-V (Message Passing Interface Verifier)* plug-in for *Frama-C*.
 The plugin allow to verify deadlock freedom session fidelity and fonctional correcness in the case of distributed programming written in C using the *Message Passing Interface* [MPI](https://www.mpi-forum.org/).
-*MPI-V* is based on the concept of session types and inspired form the approach proposed in [ParTypes](http://rss.di.fc.ul.pt/tools/partypes/#Downloads).
+*MPI-V* is based on the concept of multiparty session types and inspired form the approach proposed in [ParTypes](http://rss.di.fc.ul.pt/tools/partypes/#Downloads).

 The tool support a small supset of the